vubaoquoc/uit_eas_nsga-net/README.md

 ![overview](img/overview_redraw.png  "Overview of NSGA-Net")

-## Project Description

-This project is inspired by the research paper titled "NSGA-Net" (Author: [Author Name], DOI: [DOI]).
-The primary objective of this project is to provide educational support in the field of evolutionary algorithms, specifically focusing on the application of NSGA-Net.

 ### Background

 The project is developed as part of the coursework in Evolutionary Algorithms, Computer Science discipline at the University of Information Technology, VNU-HCMC.
 This initiative aligns with the academic curriculum to deepen understanding and practical implementation of evolutionary algorithms in the context of machine learning.